Azure/azure-docs-sdk-java/docs-ref-services/preview/messaging-servicebus-readme.md

 This is a general exception for AMQP related failures, which includes the AMQP errors as `ErrorCondition` and the context that caused this exception as `AmqpErrorContext`. `isTransient` is a boolean indicating if the exception is a transient error or not.
-If a transient AMQP exception occurs, the client library retries the operation as many times as the [AmqpRetryOptons][AmqpRetryOptons] allows.
+If a transient AMQP exception occurs, the client library retries the operation as many times as the [AmqpRetryOptions][AmqpRetryOptions] allows.
 Afterwords, the operation fails and an exception is propagated back to the user.

 [`AmqpErrorCondition`][AmqpErrorCondition] contains error conditions common to the AMQP protocol and used by Azure